danfrost/phaker/doc/Specification.md

 > Phake_Dispatcher::dispatch_cli($argv)

 Cli dispatcher then parses $argv into an array.

+Use "parser" (below) to extract the core arguments (--verbose, --pretend, --pwd, ... etc) and store them in Phake_Dispatcher::core_args[]  (e.g.)

 ### Dispatch from PHP (::dispatch_command()) ###